goodbuns/fishmon/README.md

 # Fishmon

-`fishmon` is a monitoring for my home fish tanks.
+`fishmon` is a monitoring system for my home fish tanks.
 It runs on a Raspberry Pi 2 Model B connected to a set of DS18B20 temperature probes.
 Fishmon constantly takes readings from those probes and uploads them to feeds on Adafruit.IO.

 ## Usage